MJKowalewski/Boonea/README.md

 # Description

-All files pertain to unpublish manuscript currently in revision for PLOS ONE.
+All files pertain to an unpublished manuscript currently in revision for PLOS ONE.
 Cannarozzi, N.R. and Kowalewski M. (in revision) Seasonal oyster harvesting recorded in a Late Archaic Period shell ring.
 PLOS ONE.

 This repository includes the following: